KS4 Options

 The three pathways are Blue, Purple and Green:

-Where the pathways do not suit a student’s learning needs, it may be possible to adapt parts of the curriculum; we know that much of a student’s success comes from getting them on ‘the right course.
+Where the pathways do not suit a student’s learning needs, it may be possible to adapt parts of the curriculum; we know that much of a student’s success comes from getting them on the right course.

-Where our pathway system does not suit a student’s learning needs, the curriculum can often be adapted to suit.
+Where our pathway system does not suit a student’s learning needs, the curriculum may be adapted to suit.
 We know that a student's success comes from getting ‘the right student on the right course’.
 Please discuss your child’s individual needs with Mrs Baldwin (Head of School) or Ms Hibbert (SENDCO).

 Key Dates

-Tuesday 23 January 2024 | PSHCE time assembly for Year 9 students.
+Tuesday 21 January 2025 |PSHCE Options Conference for Year 9 students.
 Focus on making the right choices and learning more about specific subjects.

-Wednesday 24 January 2024 PM | Colour pathway details and electronic Options Form issued to families.
+Wednesday 22 January 2025 PM | Electronic booklet, colour pathway and form issued to families

-Thursday 1 February 2024 PM | Year 9 Parents’ Evening.
+Thursday 6th February 2025 PM | Year 9 Parents’ Evening.
 This is an online virtual Parents’ Evening with a chance to speak to current subject teachers to aid the decision-making process.

-Monday 19 February 2024 | Deadline for online options forms to be submitted.
-Subjects are not allocated on a first-come, first-served basis so there is no need to rush a decision.
+Wednesday 12 February 2025 | Deadline for online options forms to be submitted.
+Subjects are not allocated on a first-come, first-served basis, so there is no need to rush a decision.
 We would rather that students take their time and make the right decision for them than rush.

 Key Stage 4 Options Booklet 2024